Non-Euclidean Gradient Descent Operates at the Edge of Stability: Normalized Non-Euclidean Gradient Descent

-\algname{SignGD} can be viewed as a special case of \algname{RMSprop} with $\beta_2 = 0$. \algname{RMSprop} was shown in \citet{cohen2022adaptive} to obey a different EOS characterization for large, typical values of $\beta_2$.
+Normalized $\ell_\infty$-descent can be viewed as a special case of \algname{RMSprop} with $\beta_2 = 0$. \algname{RMSprop} was shown in \citet{cohen2022adaptive} to obey a different \algname{EoS} characterization for large, typical values of $\beta_2$.
 We show in Figure~\ref{fig:rmsprop} that their characterization breaks down when $\beta_2$ is small, as in the case of \algname{SignGD}.

-\section{Towards understanding the underlying mechanism}
+\section{Towards Understanding the Underlying Mechanism}